uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 It is guided by a Governing Circle, the majority of whose members must be Aboriginal and which includes Survivor representatives.
 Among its various responsibilities, this governing body will make decisions and provide advice on ceremonies and protocols, and establish a Survivors’ Circle.[^172]

-The centre will house TRC records, including Survivors’ oral history statements, artworks, expressions of reconciliation, and other materials gathered by the Commission, as well as government and church documents.
+The centre will house =|TRC=Truth and Reconciliation Commission of Canada= records, including Survivors’ oral history statements, artworks, expressions of reconciliation, and other materials gathered by the Commission, as well as government and church documents.
 It is intended to be a welcoming and safe place for Survivors, their families, and communities to have access to their own history.
 The centre has committed to creating a culturally rooted and healing environment where all Canadians can honour, learn from, and commemorate the history and legacy of the residential schools.